Kattrup: 15611700

-In 1664,Kattrup was acquired by Treasurer Henrik Müller, He would later become one of the largest landowners in the country.
-In the 1680s, he passed Kattrup on to his son Christian Müller who in 1689 ceded it to his brother Frantz Müller.
+In 1664, Kattrup was acquired by royal treasurer Henrik Müller, He would later become one of the largest landowners in the country.
+In the 1680s, he passed Kattrup to his son Christian Müller who in 1689 ceded it to his brother Frantz Müller.
 Frantz Müller died in 1705.

+18th century

-Kattrup was then sold at auction to Christian Paludan.
+In 1705, Kattrup was sold at auction to Christian Paludan.
 It was later sold first to Bolle Luxdorph Rose and then in 1718 to Hans Philip Bochenhoffer.
 Bochenhoffer was in debt to Marie Juul of Kragerupgaard and he ended up ceding the ownership of the estate to her.
 In 1742, she ceded the estate to her son-in-law Anton Günther Ellbrecht.